mvolkmann/blog/src/smalltalk/01-overview.md

 There is no need to recompile code for different environments.
 This makes Smalltalk code highly portable!

-Smalltalk is not an interpreted language.
-It was the first programming language to use just-in-time (JIT) compilation.
-Smalltalk code is compiled to optimized bytecode that is executed by a VM.
-Compilation occurs during program execution rather than before execution.
-This results in better performance than interpreting code.

-Everything in Smalltalk is represented by an object, including classes and all GUI elements in the development environment.
 An image file can be thought of as a snapshot of the current state of the development environment.
 It describes a collection of all the active objects.